|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland 2018|

-Two years ago, the world was hit by a zombie epidemic.
-In Germany, only Weimar and Jena managed to avert the downfall.
+It has been two years since the world was hit by a zombie epidemic.
+In Germany, only Weimar and Jena have managed to stave off doom.
 Thanks to a large protective fence, the zombies have so far spared the two cities.
 22-year-old Vivi (Gro Swantje Kohlhof) is struggling with her life in Weimar.
-Together with the tough Eva (Maja teacher) the young woman finds herself one day in the dangerous no man's land between the two cities.
-Now they have to fight their way through the apocalyptic landscape together and assert themselves against the zombies, hoping to make it as far as Jena.
-But the way there is long and holds deadly dangers as well as some unexpected surprises…
+Together with the tough Eva (Maja Lehrer), the young woman finds herself one day in the dangerous no man's land between the two cities.
+Now they must fight their way through the apocalyptic landscape together and stand their ground against the zombies, hoping to make it to Jena.
+But the road there is long and holds a few unexpected surprises in addition to deadly dangers.

-Director Carolina Hellsgård presents her second feature film "Endzeit".
-Weimar author Olivia Vieweg, on whose graphic novel of the same name the film is based, also contributed the screenplay version of her story.
-Gro Swantje Kohlhof and Maja Lehrer are a convincing duo of actresses - all in all pure female power.
-This is rather unusual in the zombie genre - and the fact that the whole thing also comes from Germany makes it even more special.
-Especially at the beginning Hellsgård succeeds very well in creating a dystopic atmosphere that can easily compete with the big competition from Hollywood.
-Also some interesting questions are illuminated here, which let hope for a very special zombie flick.
+Director Carolina Hellsgård presents her second feature film with Endzeit.
+Weimar-based author Olivia Vieweg, on whose graphic novel of the same name the film is based, also contributed the screenplay version of her story.
+Gro Swantje Kohlhof and Maja Lehrer are a convincing acting duo - all in all, pure female power.
+That's rather unusual in the zombie genre - and the fact that the whole thing comes from Germany makes it even more special.
+Especially at the beginning Hellsgård succeeds very well in building up a dystopian atmosphere that can easily take on the big competition from Hollywood.
+There are also some interesting questions explored here that give hope for a zombie flick of a very special kind.

-Levely the film goes a little too unusual ways and degenerates into a fantasy parable about the relationship between humans and nature.
-Especially the mysterious character, played by Trine Dyrholm, seems a bit strange in terms of make-up.
-What the story wants to say here is interesting, but the realization cannot completely escape an involuntary comedy.
-Good intentions meet here with a very trashy implementation, which culminates in a finale that somewhere balances between too conventional and too kitschy.
+Unfortunately, at some point the film goes off the beaten path a bit too much and degenerates into a fantasy parable about the relationship between man and nature.
+Especially the mysterious character played by Trine Dyrholm seems a bit alienating in terms of make-up.
+What the story wants to say here is interesting, but the realization can't completely avoid an unintentional comedy.
+Good intentions meet a very trashy implementation, which then culminate in a finale that balances somewhere between too conventional and too cheesy.

-After a promising start, "Endzeit" unfortunately does not succeed in convincingly expanding the good ideas.
-The mystical, imaginative path that the story takes at some point takes the fresh wind, which determines the events at the beginning, out of the sails of the film again.
-Therefore, the bottom line is that there is only one thing to be said: Worth seeing!
+After a promising beginning, Endzeit unfortunately does not manage to convincingly develop the good ideas.
+The mystical-fantasy way the story goes at some point takes the fresh wind, which determines the action at the beginning, out of the sails of the film again.
+Therefore, the bottom line is only with deductions a: worth seeing!

 An article by Frankfurt-Tipp